AwesomenessXP/genshin-scanner/README.md

 # Genshin Scanner
 I'll be using an OCR API to make an app that scans an uploaded screenshot, validates the data, and output results to the user.
+I don't know much about using APIs, so hopefully I learn something from this project.

 # Specs
 - user can upload screenshots of their builds (start with 1920 x 1080 screenshots)